-ELECTING OFFICERS: A new DRA group can benefit from electing officers as they start the organizational process.
+A new DRA group can benefit from electing officers as they start the organisational process.
 The purpose of electing officers is twofold.

 First, having officers may help the group avoid the problem of having a single person assume the responsibility of doing all of the “leg work” for the entire group.
 That single individual may eventually begin to feel over stressed or burned out.
 When that occurs it is not healthy for either that person or the group as a whole.
 In addition, that individual may begin to feel that no one else is helping (even if they never asked for help).
 At the same time the other members may begin to feel that the other person is taking control of the group.

 Second, having officers may help the group develop a strong core of support.
 They will feel more committed to attend meetings as the group is beginning to become more established.
 In addition, group officers will be more likely to share in the tasks that are required to help establish a new meeting.

 IDENTIFYING OFFICERS: Every DRA group is free to give their officers any titles with which the group is comfortable.
 They may be identified as: chairperson, vice chairperson, secretary, and treasurer.

 Every DRA group is free to designate the duties of their officers.
 Traditionally, the officers schedule and conduct regular business meetings.
 The business meetings are also open for members of the group to attend.

 The group’s officers are usually the members who are responsible for registering the group meetings with the DRAWS CO.
 The purpose of registering a group and listing their meetings is to have them be a part of the DRA National Directory.
 That is important not only for the group, but as a way to help carry the message to others.